Hey Kids (Start Here)

 Unfortunately, Rush had locked the door to the engine room.

-Volker keyed phi into the pad next to the door but met with no success.
-Undeterred, he popped the control panel and had just started to study the circuitry when Telford wordlessly emerged from the bridge, pressed the panel back into place, gave Volker a significant look, then headed for the shower.
+Volker keyed phi into the pad next to the door but had no luck.
+Undeterred, he popped the control panel and had just started to study the circuitry when Telford emerged from the bridge, pressed the panel back into place, gave Volker a significant look, then headed for the shower.

 “Okay,” Volker whispered.